PUMPKIN PROJECT FOR KIDS!

 RECYCLE YOUR PUMPKIN!

-I came across this great video that high-lights 3 ways to make good use of your Pumpkin with no waste, a great way to recycle this simple vegetable, that shows how versatile it can be.
+I came across this great video that highlights 3 ways to make good use of your Pumpkin with no waste, a great way to recycle this simple vegetable, that shows how versatile it can be.

 So now you have no excuse whilst preparing your Pumpkin for Halloween, you can save all the goodies to cook up later!

 I am now looking for a pumpkin to give this a go.
-Originally I was thinking of just making a Pumpkin pie, but this is even better by using the whole Pumpkin, no waste.
+Originally I was thinking of just making a Pumpkin pie, but this is even better by cooking the whole Pumpkin, no waste.
 If I am successful I will update you on the outcome!

 TO CONCLUDE!